-Learners must achieve a minimum of 120 credits (of which of which 60 are mandatory core and at least 65 must be at level 4) on their programme of learning to be awarded a Pearson BTEC Level 4 HNC and a minimum of 240 credits (of which at least 125 must be at level 5) to be awarded a Pearson BTEC Level 5 HND.
+Learners must complete 120 credits on their programme of learning to be awarded a Pearson BTEC Level 4 HNC and a minimum of 240 credits to be awarded a Pearson BTEC Level 5 HND.

-Learners must complete eight units at Level 4 and achieve a pass in a minimum of 105 credits (7 units) to be awarded a BTEC Level 4 HNC and another eight units at Level 5 and achieve a pass in a minimum of another 105 credits (7 units) to be awarded a BTEC Level 5 HND.
+Learners must study 8 units at Level 4 and achieve a pass in a minimum of 105 credits (7 units) to be awarded a BTEC Level 4 HNC and another eight units or equivalent at Level 5 and achieve a pass in a minimum of 105 credits (7 units) to be awarded a BTEC Level 5 HND.